 If you write an original article, an article people would want to read; you’re probably already using all of the terms that are related to your keywords.
 It’s rather hard to write a blog post about tagliatelle without using the word [pasta].
 You’ll use the related entities, simply because they are related.
 It’ll probably just come natural, as long as your trying to write an original text.
 Our SEO analysis will guide you and keep you focused.

 Think about synonyms, related words and concepts

 Although I think that if you’re writing a good text with an original idea, you’ll probably already be using all the related concepts you should be using; you should also think of synonyms to your keyword.
 Take a moment and try to come up with a few alternatives for your keyword.
 Think of things that are strongly related to your keyword.
-Use these words in your text and you’ll probably increase your chances to rank.
-Besides, your content will be more pleasant to read as well!
+Enter these words in our SEO analysis and make sure to use those in your text.
+You’ll probably increase your chances to rank and above that, your content will be more pleasant to read!

 Keywords remain essential.
 However, the exact matching of a keyword will become less important.
 And synonyms and related concepts will become more important.
 That’s why we updated our SEO analysis in our premium plugin.
 Our new SEO analysis will help you to write those texts you’ll need to write in order to keep outranking your competition.

 Read more: SEO Copywriting: the ultimate guide »

 - Event December 09, 2023 Team Yoast is at Attending, Organizing, Sponsoring WordCamp Ahmedabad 2023!
 Click through to see who will be there, what we will do, and more!
 See where you can find us next »